Dollar dips, set for smallest annual gain in 6 years

 Sentiment was also boosted during Asian hours after China’s central bank unveiled a measure that would help lower borrowing costs and boost flagging economic growth.
 Investors also cheered a report forecasting China’s 2019 retail sales grew by 8%.

-As the dollar fell out of favour, its index against six major currencies eased a shade to 96.810 following Friday’s 0.6% which was its biggest single day percentage drop since June.
+As the dollar fell out of favor, its index .DXY against six major currencies eased a shade to 96.810 following Friday’s 0.6% which was its biggest single day percentage drop since June.

 With Friday’s loss, the index’s gains for the year have shrunk to 0.7%, putting it on track for the smallest annual change in six years.